 or Nutrasweet to taste - about 40 packs

 |fruit juice - of course, you can simply use a fruit juice.
 Orange juice obviously works well for any citrus, but you can always use the same juice as the fruit you are packing (if no oranges)||10% (natural sugars)||7 cups of fruit juice, no added water||0 cups||11 cups of fruit juice, no added water||0 cups|

 Heat the water and sugar together (or fruit juice, or plain water, as you chose!).
 Bring it to a boil and pour over raw fruits in jars.

 At left is a sugar solution being prepared.
 FYI, I prefer using orange juice instead; but you still have to heat it to boiling.

 While you are waiting for the syrup solution to come to a boil, fill the cleaned jars with fruit.
 Fill the jars, snuggly BUT do not pack them down, and be sure the top 1/2 inch of the jar is empty and clear.
 Slide a butter knife inside each jar along the glass to help free any trapped air bubbles and air pockets.

-Fill them with the hot syrup solution to within 1/2 to ¼-inch of the top, wipe any spills off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them with the hot syrup solution to within 1/2 to 1/4-inch of the top, wipe any spills off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!